What is International Health Information?

 Health information is crucial for making informed decisions in public health.
 Health Information includes the monitoring of (trends in) public health and healthcare and putting this in perspective.
 International health information expands this to the international context, allowing for between-country comparisons and learnings.

-In the Netherlands, these activities are carried out by various institutes and organizations.
-They provide data and information to international organizations such as Eurostat, WHO, and the OECD and individual research networks.
-These organizations and networks collect, harmonize, and present these figures along with those of other countries, mainly in interactive databases and reports.
-Our national institutes and organizations are thus part of an international data and information landscape.
+In the Netherlands, these activities are carried out by various institutes and organisations.
+They provide data and information to international organisations such as Eurostat, WHO, and the OECD and individual research networks.
+These organisations and networks collect, harmonise, and present these figures along with those of other countries, mainly in interactive databases and reports.
+Our national institutes and organisations are thus part of an international data and information landscape.

 RIVM is involved in different parts of the national and international health information system.